reiddraper/data-traceability/data-traceability.markdown

 ### 2. Saving the source

-Our data was stored in several different databases, including relational and key-value.
+Our data was stored in several different types of databases, including relational and key-value.
 However, nearly every schema had a source field.
 This field would contain one or more values.
 For original sources there would be a single source listed,